codem/silverstripe-damn-fine-uploader/codeception/readme.md

 # Notes on these acceptance tests

-If you want to run these codeception tests, you will need codeception and vlucas/phpdotenv installed globally.
+If you want to run these codeception tests, you will need codeception and vlucas/phpdotenv installed.

 The test will upload files to pages on a website using Chromium.

 > Files uploaded in this test will be created in the test website and your database.

+1. Ensure ```symbiote/silverstripe-test-assist": "^4.0``` is installed as a --dev dependency (which requires codeception/codeception:^2.5 and vlucas/phpdotenv:^3)
-1. Install codeception/codeception and required dependencies globally: ```composer global require codeception/codeception codeception/module-db codeception/module-webdriver codeception/module-asserts```
+1. Install codeception/codeception and required dependencies: ```composer require --dev codeception/codeception:^2.5 codeception/module-db codeception/module-webdriver codeception/module-asserts vlucas/phpdotenv:^3```
-1. Install vlucas/phpdotenv globally ```composer global require vlucas/phpdotenv ^4``` (^5 is not supported yet)
 1. Make sure the PHP mysql package is installed and that the mysql host is accessible
-1. Codeception will be installed to ```~/.composer/vendor/bin/codecept```
 1. For Ubuntu, install the package ```chromium-chromedriver``` or get ChromeDriver for your OS from https://sites.google.com/a/chromium.org/chromedriver/downloads (you can use other browser drivers if you like)
 1. ```$ which chromedriver``` should return something like ```/usr/bin/chromedriver```
 1. If you install the ```chromium-chromedriver``` package, it will install ```chromium-browser```.
 Chromium browser should be found at ```/usr/bin/chromium-browser```